Iseltwald: Education

-In Iseltwald about 174 or (40.1%) of the population have completed non-mandatory upper secondary education, and 35 or (8.1%) have completed additional higher education (either university or a Fachhochschule).
+In Iseltwald, about 174 or (40.1%) of the population have completed non-mandatory upper secondary education, and 35 or (8.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 35 who completed tertiary schooling, 54.3% were Swiss men, 40.0% were Swiss women.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
-This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
+This is followed by three years of obligatory lower Secondary school, where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2010-11 school year, there were a total of 36 students attending classes in Iseltwald.
 There was one kindergarten class with a total of 6 students in the municipality.
 Of the kindergarten students, 33.3% have a different mother language than the classroom language.
 The municipality had one primary class and 26 students.
-Of the primary students, 11.5% were permanent or temporary residents of Switzerland (not citizens) and 19.2% have a different mother language than the classroom language.
+Of the primary students, 11.5% were permanent or temporary residents of Switzerland (not citizens), and 19.2% had a different mother language than the classroom language.
 During the same year, there was one lower secondary class with a total of 4 students.